Tritibellum/minimal-nvidia-gentoo/README.md

 # Minimal and Performant Nvidia + AMD gentoo linux

+##FEATURES (STILL UNDERCONSTRUCTION)

+- Minimal System
+    - USE="-* ..."
+    - Debloater (-gc-sections + -fdata-sections + -ffunction-sections)
+    - Sinit init system
+    - Minimal Kernel Configuration
+    - Around 300 MiBs !

+- Perfomannt System
+    - CachyOS kernel (-O3)
+    - Support for NVIDIA (above GTX +1650)
+    - Compiler optimization (Avaliable on make.conf)
+    - Using Wayland

+- Desktop Enviroment
+    - Sway

-WARNING: DO NOT GIT CLONE THIS UNLESS YOU KNOW WHAT YOU'RE DOING!!!
+##WARNING: DO NOT GIT CLONE THIS UNLESS YOU KNOW WHAT YOU'RE DOING!!!

-this is my minimal nvidia gpu + amd cpu gentoo configuration files, meant to be kept minimal in disk, memory usage, and portage packages to compile, while also making sure to keep as perfomant as possible.
+this is my minimal nvidia gpu + amd cpu gentoo configuration files, meant to be kept minimal in disk, memory usage, and portage packages to compile, while also making sure to keep as perfomant as possible! everything that i will be doing will be kept in this github repository, to backup most of the settings i come upon and to redo everything when i need to.

-with the configurations above (and additional steps to remove all bloat), will give you <300 MiBs in memory usage (using "free -m", not neofetch), aswell as ~300 packages in total (depending on what steps you want to take).

-for the kernel, i am using cachyos, which gives some performance boost compared to other kernels (you can use linux-tkg aswell)

-## shoutout
+## shoutout page
 btw shoutout to RusselsTeap0t for making a similar guide for this already https://www.reddit.com/r/Gentoo/comments/150r74m/guide_hyprland_nvidia_extremely_minimal_gentoo/

-you can follow his guide for more information (the guide is nvidia gpu + **intel cpu**)
+you can follow his guide for more information (beware that his guide is for **intel cpu** users!)

-# TODO
-- dinit init system
-- cachyos kernel